Chhattisgarh State Information Commission

 Chhattisgarh Information Commission is an autonomous and statutory body constituted by the state government of Chhattisgarh through a notification in official Gazette.

 History and objective

-Chhattisgarh State Information Commission has to be constituted as per The Right to Information Act, 2005 by the State Governments in India through a notification in official Gazette.
+Chhattisgarh State Information Commission is constituted as per The Right to Information Act, 2005 by the State Government through a notification published in the official Gazette.

-Chhattisgarh State Information Commission is formed to take up the following:
+Chhattisgarh State Information Commission is established to deal with the following: